 When and who caught the first blue lobster is unclear.
 But these stunning rare animals started gaining notoriety in the 2010s when photos of their colorful exterior went viral online.

 How Much Are Blue Lobsters Worth?

 To a degree, many experts consider blue lobsters to be more precious than regular lobsters just because of their rarity.
 More often, it is this scarcity that begets a higher monetary value — and these rare lobsters are no exception.

 Although there’s no scientific evidence to support this, some seafood lovers believe that blue lobsters actually taste sweeter than regular lobsters.
 That may be why it sold for $60 per pound as a meal at a steakhouse in Maine, U.S.

 But lobsters weren’t always considered an expensive meal.
 In Victorian Europe, people believed lobster was peasant food and even used it as casual fertilizer.
 Many in the U.S. thought it a cruel treatment to feed prisoners lobster.
 Eventually, the government passed laws that prohibited prisons from serving them to inmates at all.

 Despite what they can fetch at a dinner, the need to preserve these rare creatures has mostly outweighed people’s need for profit.
 Those who find themselves staring down a blue lobster — be it a fisherman or restaurant cook — are usually compelled to return it to the sea or donate it to an aquarium.

 It seems the blue lobster’s unique color is not only beautiful but integral to its survival.

-Now that you’ve uncovered why blue lobsters look the way they do, read the history of the Fugate Family of Kentucky whose descendants had blue skin for centuries.
-Next, read the disturbing story of Grady ‘lobster boy’ Stiles, who went from circus act to murderer.
+Next, read the history of the Fugate Family of Kentucky whose descendants had blue skin for centuries.
+Next, read the disturbing story of Grady “Lobster Boy” Stiles, who went from circus act to murderer.